 Target 6.5.2b): Acceptable variance: 100% of all inquiries receive initial contact within 1 month of receipt 90% of public inquiries will generate a response within one month

-Canfor Alberta received two public inquiries during the 2016 reporting year, of which both received an initial response within one month of receipt.
+Canfor Alberta received one public inquiry during the 2017 reporting year, which received an initial response within one month of receipt.

 9. Summary